-As we enter the height of summer and holiday season approaches, the desire to get away has kicked in.
+As we enter Spring and holiday season is in sight, the desire to get away has kicked in.
 But with the pandemic going on around us, where does that leave camping season?
 The answer – we’re nearly there!!

-With the news of campsites due to open in coming weeks, summer 2020 could be back on!
-So it’s time to get your tents ready, your gear packed, and start planning a good old British getaway in one of the UK’s campsites.
+With the news of campsites due to open in coming weeks, summer 2021 could be back on!
+So it’s time to get your tents ready, your gear packed, and start planning a good old British getaway in one of England’s campsites.

 We’ve put together some useful information regarding the reopening of campsites, what to expect and how social distancing will work onsite.
 This is what we know for now, but don’t forget, things could change.
 We advise you to ring your local tourist board before booking any holiday.

 Many campsites have shared toilets and showers and it is areas like these that create further uncertainty.
 The government have said that shared facilities will not be able to open till at least the 17th May.
 And even at that point, facilities will have to remain clean and ‘covid secure.’

 Once shared facilities are able to open, additional cleaning regimes will be put in place to assure safety.
-This includes more frequent deep cleaning, staggered visiting times and a limited capacity of people entering the toilets and showers.
+This could include more frequent deep cleaning, staggered visiting times and a limited capacity of people entering the toilets and showers.

 Another question which everyone will be wondering is whether the onsite entertainment will be available.
 This includes swimming pools, bars, restaurants, play areas and so on.
-As part of the government’s plan to ease lockdown, bars and restaurants are allowed to reopen from the 4th July, depending on the wider situation at the time and for indoor reservations no earlier than the 17th May.
-So, this should mean that some bars and restaurants on campsites will follow suit.
+As part of the government’s plan to ease lockdown, bars and restaurants will be allowed to reopen outdoors from the 12th April, depending on the wider situation at the time and for indoor reservations no earlier than the 17th May.
+So, this should mean that bars and restaurants on campsites will follow suit.

-As for swimming pools and play areas, it is unclear at the moment on whether or not these will be opening.
-If you have any doubts we’d recommend you call the campsite and ask for a clearer idea of the onsite situation, as well as checking the rules and regulations set out by the government at the time.
+If you have any doubts we’d recommend you to call the campsite and ask for a clearer idea of the onsite situation, as well as checking the rules and regulations set out by the government at the time.

 Social distancing is still in place and, in many ways, camping life fits in with this pretty easily.
 Sleeping in your own tent is naturally distancing from other guests, and evidence suggests that the virus travels far less efficiently in the open air, meaning that as long as you keep your 2-metre distance, the risk of infection is low.